How to Transport an Ebike Safely

-It is also important to secure your bikes to the bike rack when leaving them on the bike rack overnight, while traveling.
+It is also important to secure your bikes to the bike rack with electric bike lock when leaving them on the bike rack overnight, while traveling.
 This ensures you will wake up to find your bikes still in place so you can enjoy your trip without the frustration or worry.

 Travel Essentials While On The Road